-We believe that our business was not materially impacted by inflationary pressures during 2021, but given inflationary trends seen so far in 2022, we believe we will face increased costs in operating, fulfillment, and overhead expenses during the remainder of 2022 and possibly onward.
+We believe that our business was not materially impacted by inflationary pressures during 2021, but given inflationary trends seen so far in 2022, we believe we will face increased costs in operating, fulfillment, and overhead expenses during the remainder of 2022 and likely onward.
 We plan to mitigate part of these increases through productivity and efficiency improvements, and cost reduction programs.
-We may also need to take price increases on our products.
+We will also increase prices on some of our products commencing on November 1, 2022.